Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Introduction

 The description of solid mechanics under finite strains is of particular interest in both academia and industry.
 It allows for accurate descriptions of rotations and stretches under mild assumptions.
 Thus, many geometric effects can be captured.
 For instance, alignments and rearrangements of the respective structures may trigger pronounced stiffening or softening effects.

-In such cases, in which rotations and deformations are not suitable for linearization, dissipative effects also play a notable role for many materials.
-Regardless of the kind of dissipation involved in a certain process, hyperelasticity usually persists to a certain extend.
-Therefore, it is worthwile investigating this comparatively simple case at first, before introducing history dependence into the description.
+In such cases where rotations and deformations are not suitable for linearization, dissipative effects also play a notable role for many materials.
+Regardless of the kind of dissipation involved in a certain process, hyperelasticity usually persists to a certain extent.
+Therefore, it is worthwhile investigating this comparatively simple case at first, before introducing history dependence into the description.
 Prominent examples of materials that require a hyperelastic description at finite strains include carbon black-filled rubber~\citep{rendek2010} and amorphous glassy polymers~\citep{nguyen2016}, to name just two.

 The main purpose of this work is the \emph{computationally efficient quasi-static homogenization of hyperelastic solids with full account for geometric nonlinearities}.
-The employed methodology is twofold: first, a Reduced Basis (RB) model for the microscopic problem is established.
+The employed methodology is twofold.
+First, a Reduced Basis (RB) model for the microscopic problem is established.
+The term Reduced Basis, used in this work, is not to be confused with the homonymous method introduced by Barrault, Maday, Nguyen, and Patera~\cite{Barrault2004}.
 Once set up, it enables more efficient evaluations of the homogenized material response as compared to the Finite Element Method (FEM).
 Second, an efficient strategy for sampling of the space of macroscopic kinematic states is proposed.
 This renders the setup phase of the RB model more rational.

-\subsection{State of the art}
+\subsection{State of the Art}

-Efficiently determining the overall solid-mechanical properties of microstructures has been investigated for decades, and a large body of literature is available.
+Efficiently determining the overall solid--mechanical properties of microstructures has been investigated for decades, and a large body of literature is available.
 Comprehensive review articles, such as \cite{geers2016} and \cite{saeb2016}, summarize the progress.
 Here, attention is restrained to few methods most similar or relevant to the present work.